 Loan Repayment Resources

-Once you are logged in, you will be able to view all of the federal student loans you have borrowed.
-Next to each loan is a blue box with a number, if you click on that blue box you will be able to learn who your loan servicer is.
-You will make your loan payments to your loan servicer.
-Their contact information will be displayed, so make sure to visit their website and create an account with them.
+Your federal student loan servicer is the organization to whom you will make your student loan payments to.
+In the meantime, visit their website and create an account with them.
 It would be beneficial to call and speak to one of their representatives to learn about what repayment plans you may qualify for and also how repayment will work.